 The Calling to Political Leadership

-This 241st birthday of the United States is a great time to reflect upon sentiments of its founders, such as Thomas Paine's 'Common Sense' ideas about calling and the character of government leaders.
-Apparently, feeling called to lead doesn't make you fit to lead.
+On this birthday of the United States, it's a great time to reflect upon sentiments of its founders, such as Thomas Paine's 'Common Sense' ideas about calling and the character of government leaders.
+Paine reminds us that feeling called to lead doesn't make you fit to lead.

 Men who look upon themselves as born to reign, and others to obey, soon grow insolent; selected from the rest of mankind their minds are early poisoned by importance; and the world they act in differs so materially from the world at large, that they have but little opportunity of knowing its true interests, and when they succeed to the government are frequently the most ignorant and unfit of any throughout the dominions.
 Thomas Paine , Common Sense